TYPE DESIGN INFORMATION PAGE last updated on Thu Oct 17 15:18:20 EDT 2019

 Formation (2012) is an ornamental techno all caps typeface.

 FontStruct artist who in 2008 created Jaguarundi and Jaguarandi Scanline, two African look fonts.
-He also made the slab serif typeface Instruct Serif and its sans brother Instruct Sans, Block Bottom, and the stylish faces Asgard Annarr, Asgard Oldstyle, Asgard Titling Small Caps, Asgard Elongated, Asgard Small Caps, Billy Baud, Asgard, Asgard Ultra, Asgard Titling and Asgard Heavy.
+He also made the slab serif typeface Instruct Serif and its sans brother Instruct Sans, Block Bottom, and the stylish typefaces Asgard Annarr, Asgard Oldstyle, Asgard Titling Small Caps, Asgard Elongated, Asgard Small Caps, Billy Baud, Asgard, Asgard Ultra, Asgard Titling and Asgard Heavy.
 He also started the bulldog-jawed slab family Slabgard (+SmallCaps).
 His latest experiments are with the 3-d metal look, as in Cool Iron, Hot Lead and Hot Iron.
-His tiled faces Tic Tac Toast and Digital Dust are also great.
+His tiled typefaces Tic Tac Toast and Digital Dust are also great.
 He also made Structurosa Shadow, Squarely, StarStruct and the creative pixel series Med Led 1.1, Med Asylum, Med All, Med Lsd, Med Ish, Private Pixels Italic.
 Check also his tall piano key fonts Coltrane Compressed, Coltrane Display and Coltrane Gothic.
 He added a scary ghost series Medula, Medula Black and Med Yeti and variations on Structurosa called Structurosa Neo and Neo II.
 Leaf Ultra, Leaf Poister, and Leaf Poster Dashed use leaves to form letters.
 Designer in 2009 of Zingaling (kitchen tile), Slubscript, More Latin Trajedy (+Titling Capitals).
 Allegorica (2009) is what a medieval stencil might have looked like.
 Jettletter (2009) is a blackletter face.
 As Will I, he made these typefaces in 2009: More Latin Trajedy (pixel typefaces), Djangogh (2009, a piano key face; see also Djangogh Unpenned, 2013, and Djangogh 2x, 2011) and Starfokker.

 Fonts made as Will I in 2010 include iSlab, Asgard Annarr, Slubscript, Jettletter, Zingaling LC, MiniMallow, LitBit, WPA Go Thin (nice mechanical typeface cloned from Stephen Coles' WPA Gothic), Spark Bit, Fat Bit, Frosty Bit, Esau, iChip (pixel face), Allegorica 2.0b, Spark Bit, Stampede (Western face).

 Creations from 2011: Sketch Bit (grunge), fs Kronos (angular), Geodoni Extra Black Condensed (in the piano key genre), Archly Gothic, Zingaling LC (art deco kitchen tile typeface cloned from Intaglio's Zingaling), W Stripes The Font (texture face), Polygonal ii (octagonal and counterless), Ohm Run Slab, fs Cogni (bike chain font), fs Cognate (similar), fs Pythagoras, fs Rondeau.